juju-solutions/juju-solutions.github.io/README.md

         comments: true
         ---

+3. Run `jekyll serve` locally to double check your work and check it in your browser at `http://localhost:4000`
-3. Issue a pull request when you are ready to publish
+3. Issue a pull request when you are ready to publish.

 ## More info